MIGHTYminnow/1-Intro/README.md

-1-Intro
+Read Me
 =======

-An intro to the MIGHTYminnow Github account
+The MIGHTYminnow Github account is a place to share reusable snippets, techniques, best practices, and notes between team members.
+Please keep tidy!